niharathomas/remotesensor/README.md

-# remotesensor
+Remote temperature Sensor project

-Remote temperature Sensor project as part of my class project.
+Goal: Develop a prototype of a "Nest"-like temperature sensor.
+The physical device consists of Wi-Fi modules connected to a temperature sensor.
+Temperature data collected by the device is pushed to MongoDB.
+The webapp allows authenticated users to view graphs generated using the collected data.